Vanquis Banking Group: Criticism

+On 8 September 2025 the UK Office of Financial Sanctions Implementation ("OFSI") issued a report concerning a breach of financial sanctions regulations by Vanquis Bank due to financial transactions with a designated person.
+The bank voluntarily declared it and was not fined.

 Operations

 The main activity is the credit card business, Vanquis Bank, which was set up by Provident Financial in 2002.
 The customer services department moved to a new call centre in part of what used to be the Naval Dockyards at Chatham in 2008.
+Vanquis Bank offer a range of cards depending on the credit circumstances of the applicant.

 In 2009 Vanquis rebranded, launched new credit cards and won the Credit Provider of the Year at the Credit Today Awards.
 In 2011, a further call centre was opened in Bradford, and a high-yield bond product was authorised by the FSA.
-Vanquis also received a Passport banking license to operate in Poland in 2012.
+Vanquis also began to operate in Poland using EU bank passporting rights in 2012.

-Vanquis Bank offer three main credit building cards: Vanquis Card Classic, with an APR of 39.9%, the Vanquis Chrome card which has an APR of 29.5% and also the Vanquis Origin card with an APR of 59.9%.
-The card offered depends on the credit circumstances of the applicant.
+In July 2024 the bank was forced to announce £40 million of write-downs and issued warnings over capital ratio targets.